Higher-order exceptional points unveiled by nilpotence and mathematical induction: Introduction

 Another issue is that most known HEP designs suffer the complexity or difficulty in implementation.
 One powerful and trivially extensible strategy is the use of unidirectional couplings \cite{XiaoYX2019,Zhong2020,Yang2021,Kullig2023}.
-However, it needs cavities or waveguides coupled by effectively nonreciprocal wave injections, where any impact of reverse processes such as scattering and reflection has to be strictly suppressed.
-The other strategy, as mentioned, is finding particular solutions with the help of symmetry \cite{Delplace2021,Mandal2021,Sayyad2022,Kaltsas2022}, including the one valid for any $n$ \cite{Graefe2008}.
+However, it needs cavities or waveguides coupled by effectively nonreciprocal wave injections, where any impact of reverse processes, such as scattering and reflection, has to be strictly suppressed.
+The other strategy is finding particular solutions with the help of symmetry as mentioned above \cite{Delplace2021,Mandal2021,Sayyad2022,Kaltsas2022}, including one valid for any $n$ \cite{Graefe2008}.
 Unfortunately, it tends to require different irrational parameters as $n$ rises.
-Each of them needs an extreme accuracy, drastically complicating any of such system implementation scaled up.
+Each of them needs an extreme accuracy, drastically complicating any of such system implementation at scale.
 To our knowledge, there has been no HEP reported based on a balance among parameters with equal or even a few integer levels of magnitude for $n \ge 5$.

 Here we change the paradigm of designing HEPs by introducing two powerful algebraic approaches.
 One is the direct application of nilpotence of matrices, $\hat{\rm H}^{m} = \hat{\rm O}$ with $\hat{\rm O}$ being zero matrix and $m \ge 2$ a positive integer, to practical designs of HEPs.
-The nilpotence always guarantees a HEP with designated order as a sufficient condition and especially covers all possible cases for maximally degenerate EPs.
+The nilpotence always guarantees a HEP with desired order as a sufficient condition and especially covers all possible cases for maximally degenerate EPs.
 In addition, it enables us to discuss systematically how the EP order can be reduced.
 Its straightforward corollaries are identical to the foregoing necessary conditions and help simplify the problem.
 The other tool developed is an inductive scheme to repeatedly double the EP order by combining two inverted copies of systems with maximally degenerate EPs.
 We prove this as a theorem valid for a certain class of symmetric matrices.
 Starting from a system with an EP$N$ ($N \ge 2$) and applying the process $h$ times ($h \in \mathbb{N}$), we can directly obtain a series of effective Hamiltonians with HEPs having order up to $N2^{h}$, which diverges as $h \rightarrow \infty$.